List of Golden State Warriors seasons

 The Golden State Warriors are an American professional basketball team based in San Francisco.
-The franchise has also been based in Philadelphia, Oakland, and San Jose (during a renovation of its home arena).
 The team is a member of the Pacific Division of the Western Conference in the National Basketball Association (NBA).
-The Warriors joined the Basketball Association of America (BAA) as the Philadelphia Warriors in 1946 and won the first BAA championship title in the same year, under coach Edward Gottlieb.
-They joined the NBA following the BAA-NBL merger in 1949.
-The Warriors' record was 26–42 in their first NBA season, and they lost in the first round of the playoffs to the Syracuse Nationals.
+The Warriors joined the Basketball Association of America (BAA) as the Philadelphia Warriors in 1946.
+The team joined the NBA following the BAA-NBL merger in 1949.
 Franklin Mieuli and the Diners Club put together a group of 40 local investors to move the Warriors to San Francisco before the 1962–63 NBA season, with Mieuli eventually buying all the shares of the franchise to keep the team from collapsing and to keep it in the area.
 After playing several home games in Oakland from 1967 onward, the team moved to Oakland full-time for the 1971–72 NBA season and changed its name to the Golden State Warriors.

-Led by Rick Barry, the Warriors were a formidable franchise during the middle 1970s, achieving winning records every season from 1971–72 to 1977–78, winning two division titles, and defeating the Washington Bullets in the 1975 NBA championship.
-However, after Barry departed at the end of the 1977–78 season, the Warriors failed to compete for a title for the next 35 seasons.
-Between 1978–79 and 2011–12, the Warriors only achieved winning records in eight seasons.
-The team also suffered the NBA's fourth-longest postseason appearance drought in history, with no playoff appearances between 1994–95 and 2005–06; this mark trails only the Braves/Clippers between 1976–77 and 1990–91, the Timberwolves between 2004–05 and 2016–17, and the Kings from 2006–07 to 2021–22.
+The team moved to San Francisco in 2019.